-Description The property is a two storey end-terrace house.
-Accommodation Ground: Ground Floor: Entrance Hallway, Living Dining Room and Kitchen.
-First: Hallway, two Bedrooms and Bathroom.
-Gross internal floor area (m2) 69sq.m. or thereby.
+Description The property is a two storey semi-detached house.
+Accommodation Ground: Entrance Hallway, Living/Dining Room, Kitchen and Shower Room.
+First: Landing, two Bedrooms and Shower Room.
+Gross internal floor area (m2) 76sq.m. or thereby.
 Neighbourhood and location The property forms part of an established residential area in the city of Dundee.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found nearby.
-Age 65 years approx. Weather It was overcast and dry, following generally mixed weather conditions.
-Chimney stacks The chimney stack is of brick construction, having a harled finish.
-There are metal flashings at the base of the chimney.
+Age 50 years approx. Weather It was overcast and dry, following generally mixed weather conditions.
+Chimney stacks There are no chimney stacks.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is of a pitched design, overlaid with concrete tiles.
 Access to the roof space is available via a ceiling hatch in the landing.
-The roof is of timber construction, with timber sarking.
-There are insulation materials laid between the ceiling joists.
+The roof is of timber construction, with fibreboard sarking.
+There are insulation materials laid over the ceiling joists.